 **Note: Information on important documents from the University Registrar may be accessed online.

 As an alumnus/a, you will be automatically added to your new alumni class and cluster discussion groups on the alumni website, accessible via your alumni online network account.
 Additional discussion groups based on geography, industry, and interest are also available to alumni.
-To subscribe to additional alumni discussion groups, please log in to the alumni online network and click on “Manage Subscription Preferences and Delivery Options” from the left menu.
-Existing student cluster e-mail lists will be terminated approximately 90 days after Commencement.
+To subscribe to a variety of alumni industry/affinity discussion groups, please log in to the Network section of the website, select “Discussion Subscriptions” from the left hand–side menu, and then click “Subscriptions” from the left hand–side menu.

 During your final semester you will receive a link to set up your lifetime e-mail address; by clicking this link, you will be prompted step-by-step to deactivate your GSB Exchange e-mail account, which will automatically activate your lifetime e-mail forwarding and allow you to retain access to the e-mails, contacts, and calendar appointments currently in Outlook.
 Your lifetime e-mail forwarding address (i.e., firstname.lastname@example.org) remains the same.
 You will now use the alumni website to adjust where it forwards.

 To edit your lifetime e-mail forwarding, please log in to the Network section of the website, select "Edit My Profile" from the left hand-side menu, and click "Lifetime E-mail" under edit my information.